CNN cited the American Immigration Council's recent report ...

 New Americans in Vermont

 Immigrants, Latinos, and Asians account for growing shares of the economy and population in Vermont.
-Immigrants (the foreign-born) make up 3.9% of the state’s population, and well over half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 4.3% of registered voters in the state.
+Immigrants (the foreign-born) make up 4.2% of the state’s population, and well over half of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 5.7% of registered voters in the state.
 Immigrants are not only important to the state’s economy as workers, but also account for millions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $575 million in consumer purchasing power, and the businesses they own had sales and receipts of more than $450 million and employed more than 2,400 people at last count.
-At a time when the economy is still recovering, Vermont can ill-afford to alienate such a significant component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $627 million in consumer purchasing power, and the businesses they own had sales and receipts of more than $450 million and employed more than 2,400 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Vermont’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Vermont’s population and electorate.

-- 4.3% (or 14,846) of registered voters in Vermont were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 5.7% (or 20,403) of registered voters in Vermont were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 Roughly 2.7% of Vermonters are Latino or Asian.